insuranceforhardwarestore.com

 Workers’ Compensation Insurance

-While Umbrella Insurance does not replace Workers’ Comp, it may extend liability coverage in specific cases where employees sue the business for negligence.
+Umbrella Insurance does not cover Workers’ Comp; nevertheless, it could grant extended liability coverage in a select few cases if employees sue their employer for negligence.

 Stock of Product